Koda-Pig/telegram_game/README.md

 Deployed using fly.io here:
 https://telegram-game.fly.dev/

-CI/CD is setup to deploy automatically when a new commit is pushed to the main branch.
+CI/CD is **NOT YET** setup to deploy automatically when a new commit is pushed to the main branch.

+To deploy, run `fly deploy`

 ### Check fly logs: